andraglavan-zz/Blog/cicd_dependencies.md

 Although having different pipelines for different purposes brings many benefits, it does come with some challenges as well.
 The main challenge is managing all the pipelines.
 This is because some of them will require more time to run, and some of them will require less.
 And, usually when this happens, you might need them to run in a specific order, so the result of one pipeline can be used as an input for the next one, and so on.
 In order to obtain this, some pipeline dependencies need to be created.
 To do this in a professional and cost-effective manner, following the recommended best practices from AWS, leads us to use AWS Lambda functions.

 Back to our use case, we have the main pipeline, the one responsible for deploying all the underlying infrastructure, and needs more time to complete than the K8s pipeline, the one used for the pods deployment.
-The first one is responsible for updates of the underlying infrastructure, including K8s infrastructure, and it should finish to update successfully, all the stages before the second one starts running.
+The first one is responsible for updates of the underlying infrastructure, including K8s infrastructure, and it should finish to update successfully, all the stages, before the second one starts running.
 This way, the K8s pipeline will have the latest updates on the infrastructure and can run safely.

 The plan is to create a new stage in the K8s pipeline and add an action to trigger one lambda function.
 This first lambda function is the main lambda and will be responsible to check if the main pipeline is running, and if it isn’t running, let the process continue.